RENCI/apsviz-timeseriesdb-ingest/README.md

 In the next step create the source data files that will be ingested into the drf_gauge_source table by running the following command:

-python createIngestSourceMeta.py --outputDir /data/DataIngesting/DAILY_INGEST/ --outputFile nnnn_stationdata_aaaaaa_llllllll_dddddddddd_meta.csv
+python createIngestSourceMeta.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --outputFile nnnn_stationdata_aaaaaa_llllllll_dddddddddd_meta.csv

 where nnnn is the source name (e.g. adcirc), aaaaaa is the source archive (e.g. renci), llllllll is the location type (e.g. tidal), and dddddddddd is the data source (e.g. namforecast_ec95d).

 Finally run the following command to ingest that data into the drf_gauge_source table in the database:

-python ingestTasks.py --ingestDir /home/DataIngesting/DAILY_INGEST/ --inputTask Data --inputDataSource ddddddddddd--inputSourceName nnnn --inputSourceArchive aaaaaa is the source archive i(e.g. renci).
+python ingestTasks.py --databaseDir /home/DataIngesting/DAILY_INGEST/ --inputTask Data --inputDataSource ddddddddddd--inputSourceName nnnn --inputSourceArchive aaaaaa is the source archive i(e.g. renci).

 where dddddddddd is the data source (e.g. namforecast_ec95d), nnnn is the source name (e.g. adcirc), and aaaaaa is the source archive (e.g. renci).